 Now that you have fatigued your lower abdominals and lower torso you will be performing some high intensity interval training that will keep your lower abdominal muscles engaged throughout the entire circuit.
 By fatiguing your core before these demanding exercise movements that incorporate your lower abs, you will not only burn fat but drastically speed up your lower abdominal muscle building.

 Description: Leap ups are performed by jumping as high as you can in place while driving your knees up towards your head as high as you can get them.
 Contrary to a regular squat jump when your knees are not driving off the ground, the leap up will engage your lower abdominals and lower torso muscles.

 Exercise Two: Horizontal Leg Crunch

 Description: You will start this exercise with your body flat on the ground in a straight line.
-Cross your arms over your chest and crunch off the ground until your upper body is almost perpendicular to your lower body.
+Cross your arms over your chest (or above your head as above) and crunch off the ground until your upper body is almost perpendicular to your lower body.
 Do not come up too far or this will disengage your abdominal muscles.
 Come up just before you are at 90 degrees and you will keep your lower abs under tension the entire time.

 Exercise Three: Bounding or Long Jumping

 Description: This exercise incorporates long jumping or bounding.
 You will start with your feet shoulder width apart and drive your elbows back while you jump horizontally for distance.
 Once you land, you will once again drive your elbows back and keep jumping out for distance.

 Description: You will start this exercise lying on your back with your feet about 1 foot off the ground.
 You will keep your feet off the ground and alternate your feet over each other as if you are simulating a scissors motion.
 Keep your abs engaged and under tension and see if you can do this for 1 minute straight!